-This course is comprised of four units designed to address the following big ideas from the Maryland Science Standards: how the structures of organisms can contribute to life's functions; how organisms can grow, develop and reproduce: how can individual organisms obtain and use matter and energy; how energy can move through an ecosystem; how organisms interact with other organisms in the physical environment to obtain matter and energy; how genetic variation among organisms in species can affect survival and reproduction; and how the environment can influence genetic traits in populations over multiple generations.
+This course is comprised of three units designed to address the following big ideas from the Maryland Science Standards: how structures of organisms contribute to life's functions; how organisms grow, develop and reproduce: how individual organisms obtain and use matter and energy; how energy moves through an ecosystem; how organisms interact with other organisms in the physical environment to obtain matter and energy; how genetic variation among organisms in species affects survival and reproduction; and how the environment can influence genetic traits in populations over multiple generations.
 Units are organized around a driving question.
-Within each driving question, students engage in a series of unique learning experiences that are carefully designed to immerse them in the science and engineering practices as they construct their understanding of important concepts.
+Within each driving question, students engage in a series of learning experiences that are carefully designed to immerse them in the science and engineering practices as they construct their understanding of important concepts.
 Students also have opportunities to learn and apply engineeringspecific practices such as designing solutions to identified problems.
 In the G/T level course, teachers will differentiate their instruction to meet the unique needs of high ability learners through pacing and compacting, differing levels of challenge, strategic flexible groupings, and opportunities for self-directed inquiry.